 |6.||Sports drink including AAs, CHO, Protein, and Electrolyte|

 |10.||Combination of arginine, glutamine, Branched Chain Amino Acids|

-Sports person should have awareness of, when, how, how much and how long to use sports supplements so that they can achieve their sports nutrition goals.
-They should carefully examine the risks and benefits of individual supplements before using them, be aware about the misconceptions of ‘having higher doses giving better results’ and ensure consumption under guidance of well-informed sports nutritionists, health professionals and coaches.
+Sportsperson should have awareness of, when, how, how much and how long to use sports supplements so that they can achieve their sports nutrition goals.
+They should carefully examine the risks and benefits of individual supplements before using them, be aware of the misconceptions of ‘having higher doses giving better results’ and ensure consumption under the guidance of well-informed sports nutritionists, health professionals, and coaches.

-- Hence, it is imperative that the Sports Fraternity i.e. sportspersons, coaches, nutritionists, dieticians and physiotherapists should be aware of what is prohibited in and out of competition by looking into the WADA list of prohibited substances.
+- Hence, it is imperative that the Sports Fraternity i.e. sportspersons, coaches, nutritionists, dieticians, and physiotherapists should be aware of what is prohibited in and out of the competition by looking into the WADA list of prohibited substances.

 - The use of supplements does not compensate for poor food choices and an inadequate diet.
 A Sports person ought to choose food first to ensure that their nutritional needs are met.
-However, to meet the short term nutritional demands of the sports, the sport person may use supplements.
+However, to meet the short-term nutritional demands of the sports, the sportsperson may use supplements.

 - Ingredients List/ Composition

 - Date Marking: Expiry/ Best Before Date should be checked before purchasing (both offline and online).